 At the end, you will be able to make your own programs and simulate them in your own computer.

 The activities are not sufficiently linked to what was explained in the videos and do not allow the reinforcement or comprehension of what has been exposed.

 This course is not meeting coursera standards.
 I would say this is not worth to the price what they are charging.
 Content-wise too much poor.
 If they are charging 5000 Rs just for teaching gcc and related stuff then its wrong.
 These thing are easily available on YouTube.
 Also the elaboration is not much good, they should see how Prof. Andrew and Prof. xavier Serra are teaching and presenting ML and Audio processing courses.

 I had thought of undergoing FPGA course by same university, but now I won't go for it.
 If possible I would like to have refund of my payment.

 This is the worst course i have ever seen in my whole life !

 Do not pay before you watch at least first week videos, you will know then what i am talking about !

 Payment is mandatory to view the tas

-By david w•
+By dave w•